Dip, dive and drink this summer with this ultimate swim to sundowners guide.

 Balmoral Beach to The Boathouse

-Known as the ‘gateway’ to Sydney Harbour, Balmoral Beach is the ideal place for a quick swim in a relaxed beachside summer.
-The beach is certainly family friendly, so bring along the whole clan and set yourself up on the sand and while the hours away.
-For those looking for a tasty lunch within arms length of hte beach itself, it’s hard to pass up The Boathouse.
-What was once a plain little kiosk is now a lively foodie hub, offering everything from fish and chips to seasonal salads and fresh seafood.
+Known as the ‘gateway’ to Sydney Harbour, Balmoral Beach is the ideal place for a quick swim in a relaxed location.
+The beach is family friendly, so bring along the whole clan and set yourself up on the sand and while the hours away.
+For those looking for a tasty lunch within arms length of the beach itself, it’s hard to pass up The Boathouse.
+What was once a plain little kiosk is now a lively restaurant, serving up everything from fish and chips to seasonal salads and fresh seafood.
 You can add a tipple to your lunch by dabbling in the drinks list.
 Keep it simple with a rosé or go fancy with a glass of Bollinger for $20.

 The Boathouse Balmoral, The Esplanade, Balmoral, NSW, 9974 5440